truist/reveal.js/slides/negotiation/negotiation.md

 * Often your gauge is off - it will actually seem reasonable to the other side
     * Or the simple fact that you asked will raise their impression of you!
-    * But sometimes being too-far off can have bad consequences, so be a bit careful
+    * But sometimes being too-far off can be a mistake, so be a bit careful

 * Asking for too little is just a missed opportunity